• Contact

 Yes, I had a serious obsession with this camera, but it’s not perfect.

-I mean it’s only $199, it would be crazy if it was.
+I mean, it’s only $199.
+It would be crazy if it was.
 It’s just a low-quality point-and-shoot camera with filter and lens effect options.

 I chose the Fujifilm Instax Mini Evo because I wanted a hybrid camera.
 More specifically I wanted to be able to (1) Take pictures and see them on a screen rather than an eyepiece; (2) Print instant pictures and choose which pictures I wanted to print, rather than have them print automatically; (3) Upload my pictures directly to my computer; and (4) Get to experience a Fujifilm camera and its filter options.